- Kris Hooper

 - RedEye Distribution

-These kind North Carolinians (also behind brilliant label Yep Roc) administer digital distribution for our 2009 album, Lovers Lookout.
+These kind North Carolinians (also behind brilliant label Yep Roc) administer our digital distribution.
 Check ‘em out!

 - Avast!
 Recording

-Legendary Seattle recording space (formerly Ironwood Studios) where basic tracking and mixing for our 2012 singles and our latest album, Someone Else’s Cake, took place, guided by Mr. Johnny Sangster.
+Legendary Seattle recording space (formerly Ironwood Studios) where much of our basic tracking has taken place since 2012, guided by Mr. Johnny Sangster.

 - Crackle & Pop!